ndresx/react-countdown/README.md

 By default, the countdown component and [`useCountdown`](#hook) Hook track their props.
 This means that whenever an input prop changes, the countdown will update accordingly and re-render itself based on the new conditions.

 However, this behavior is not always desired and sometimes requires more lines of code than needed, which is why it can be turned off as well.
-With `freezeProps` set to `true`, the countdown ignores all prop changes after mounting and keeps running from its initial props — so a `date` that gets recomputed on every render no longer restarts it, without having to persist it yourself.
+With `freezeProps` set to `true`, the countdown ignores all prop changes after mounting and keeps running from its initial props, so a `date` that gets recomputed on every render no longer restarts it, without having to persist it yourself.
 Note that this applies to _every_ prop, so other changes (e.g. [`daysInHours`](#daysinhours) or a callback) also won't take effect while `freezeProps` is `true`.

 Read more about this _"issue"_ [here](#why-does-my-countdown-reset-on-every-re-render-).

+### `resetKey`

+A library-owned token used to **restart** the countdown.
+Passing in a new `string` or `number` value recreates it from scratch with its current props.
+It behaves identically on both the [`<Countdown />`](#getting-started) component and the [`useCountdown`](#hook) Hook.

+> Prefer other options where they fit, for example, simply updating the [`date`](#date) prop.
+On the component, React's built-in [`key`](https://react.dev/learn/rendering-lists#keeping-list-items-in-order-with-key) prop also forces a full remount; `resetKey` is the equivalent that additionally works inside the Hook.

 ## Hook